TMD20/PT-Muxer/README.md

 Changes that can be made with effect
 * Remove Tracks to remove them from final mkvmerge
-* Reorder Tracks to change how they appear in mkvmerge, and in the final mkv file
+* Reorder Tracks to change what tracks appear, and in what order the final mkv file

 ## 3. Track Details

 Some Details about Each Track
 Including Language

 Changes that can be made with effect
-* Changing the language code to change the language of the track
-* Changing the title to change the title of the track
+### Keys
+langcode: used by mkvmerge to set track language
+site_title: used to set title for mediainfo, set to None for no title
+bdinfo_title: just the title from bdinfo
+Playlist number: the number you entered.
+When asked what playlist to extract.
+Index numbers: the track number.
+Video is usually 1.
+Next audio tracks, lastly subs
+eac30: just some info about the file extract by eacto
+file: location of the file on the system

 # Commands: